-The Company's plan is to seek to acquire the ownership of all of its cannabis clients who currently lease the majority of the Company's facilities, and ultimately consolidate these entities under the MariMed banner.
-The Company has started the consolidation process which is at various stages of completion.
-For example, in Massachusetts, the Company successfully converted its cannabis-licensed client from a non-profit entity to a for-profit corporation with the Company as the sole shareholder, as described in further detail below.
-In every state, the Company's acquisition efforts will be subject to that particular state's laws governing cannabis license ownership, and accordingly, there is no assurance that the Company will be successful in fully implementing its plan.
+The Company's strategic plan is primarily comprised of acquiring its cannabis-licensed clients who currently lease the Company's facilities, and ultimately consolidating these entities under the MariMed banner.
+To date, the Company has completed the acquisition of its clients in Massachusetts and Illinois, with the remaining clients under contract or in various stages of negotiation, as discussed below.
+Each acquisition is subject to the respective state's approval under its laws governing the ownership and transfer of cannabis licenses.
+Accordingly, there is no assurance that the Company will be successful in fully implementing its plan.

 Additionally, the Company licenses its own brands of precision-dosed, cannabis- and hemp-infused products to treat specific medical conditions or to achieve a certain effect.
 These products are licensed under the brand names Kalm FusionTM, Nature's HeritageTM, Betty's EddiesTM, and FloranceTM.
-The Company also has exclusive sublicensing rights in certain states to distribute Lucid MoodTM vaporizer pens, DabTabsTM vaporization tablets infused with cannabis concentrates, the Binske[®] line of cannabis products made from premium artisan ingredients, and the clinically tested medicinal cannabis strains developed in Israel by Tikun OlamTM.
+The Company also has exclusive sublicensing rights in certain states to distribute Lucid MoodTM vaporizer pens, DabTabsTM vaporization tablets infused with cannabis concentrates, the Binske® line of cannabis products made from premium artisan ingredients, and the clinically tested medicinal cannabis strains developed in Israel by Tikun OlamTM.